cesanta/mongoose/UserManual.md

 --------

 Mongoose is small and easy to use web server.
 It is self-contained, and does not require any external software to run.

+On Windows, mongoose iconifies itself to the system tray icon when started.
+Right-click on the icon pops up a menu, where it is possible to stop mongoose, or configure it, or install it as Windows service.

+On UNIX and Mac, mongoose is a command line utility.
+Running `mongoose` in terminal, optionally followed by configuration parameters (`mongoose [OPTIONS]`) or configuration file name (`mongoose [config_file_name]`) starts the web server.
+Mongoose does not detach from terminal.
+Pressing `Ctrl-C` keys would stop the server.

+When started, mongoose first searches for the configuration file.
+If configuration file is specified explicitly in the command line, i.e.
+`mongoose path_to_config_file`, then specified configuration file is used.
-Mongoose can be configured via command line options, or via configuration file, or it can be run with no configuration at all, thanks to the reasonable defaults.
-If no command line options are given, mongoose searches for a configuration file called "mongoose.conf" in the same directory where mongoose binary is located, and uses it if it is present.
+Otherwise, mongoose would search for file `mongoose.conf` in the same directory where binary is located, and use it.

-Configuration file is a sequence of lines, each line containing command line option name and it's value.
+Configuration file is a sequence of lines, each line containing command line argument name and it's value.
 Empty lines, and lines beginning with `#`, are ignored.
 Here is the example of `mongoose.conf` file:

     # mongoose.conf file